AvicennaJr/themuslimbot/README.md

 # The Muslim Bot

 A Telegram bot built for Muslims.
-Use it at http://t.me/themuslimbot
+Use it at [The Muslim Bot](http://t.me/themuslimbot)